-This Agreement shall begin on July 1, 2019 and shall remain in full force and effect until June 30, 2021, unless sooner terminated as provided herein.
+This Agreement shall begin on July 1, 2020 and shall remain in full force and effect until June 30, 2023, unless sooner terminated as provided herein.

-TERMINATION:
+3. TERMINATION:

 - A. Termination for Cause.
-COUNTY may, in its sole discretion, immediately terminate this Agreement, if CONTRACTOR fails to adequately perform the services required hereunder, fails to comply with the terms or conditions set forth herein, or violates any local, state or federal law, regulation or standard applicable to its performance hereunder. - B. Termination Without Cause.
-COUNTY may terminate this Agreement without cause upon thirty (30) days advance written notice which states the effective date of the termination. - C. Termination due to Insufficient Funding.
+COUNTY may, in its sole discretion, and with notice, immediately terminate this Agreement, if CONTRACTOR fails to adequately perform the services required hereunder within the time limits specified herein, fails to comply with the terms or conditions set forth herein, or violates any local, state or federal law, regulation or standard applicable to its performance hereunder. - B. Termination without Cause.
+COUNTY may terminate this Agreement without cause upon thirty (30) days advance written notice which states the effective date of the termination.

+- C. Termination due to Insufficient Funding.
 COUNTY's obligations under this Agreement are contingent upon the availability of local, state and/or federal funds.
 In the event such funding is reduced or eliminated, COUNTY shall, at its sole discretion, determine whether this Agreement shall be terminated.
-COUNTY shall provide CONTRACTOR seven (7) days advance written notice of its intent to terminate this Agreement due to insufficient funding.

-D. Compensation upon Termination.
-In the event this Agreement is terminated, CONTRACTOR shall be entitled to compensation for uncompensated services rendered hereunder through and including the effective date of termination.
+COUNTY shall provide CONTRACTOR thirty (30) days advance written notice of its intent to terminate this Agreement due to insufficient funding. - D. Compensation upon Termination.
+In the event this Agreement is terminated, CONTRACTOR shall be entitled to compensation for uncompensated services provided pursuant to the terms and conditions set forth herein through and including the effective date of termination.
 However, this provision shall not limit or reduce any damages owed to COUNTY due to a breach of this Agreement by CONTRACTOR.